From BR Bullpen

 Biographical Information

-Tommy Leach had the first base hit ever in the World Series, a triple against the legendary Cy Young in the first inning of Game One of the 1903 World Series played in Boston.
+Tommy Leach had the first base hit ever in the World Series, a triple against the legendary Cy Young in the 1st inning of Game 1 of the 1903 World Series played in Boston.
 He came in to score the first World Series run on Honus Wagner's single.

 Leach, although not a Hall of Famer, was a major star of his time.
 He played 19 years in the major leagues, many of them as a teammate of Honus Wagner, and had a Gray Ink score of 118 (144 is the average Hall of Famer score).
 He broke in with the Louisville Colonels in the 19th Century, at a time when Wagner was also a young player there, and came to the Pittsburgh Pirates along with Wagner after the 1899 season, when the Colonels were contracted out of the National League.

 Notable Achievements